Your Red Hat account gives you access to your member profile and preferences, and the following services based on your customer status:

 Red Hat OpenShift API Management

-Red Hat® OpenShift® API Management is a hosted and managed API management service delivered as an add-on product to Red Hat OpenShift Dedicated, a fully managed service of enterprise Kubernetes platform Red Hat OpenShift.
+Red Hat® OpenShift® API Management is a hosted and managed API management service delivered as an add-on product to Red Hat OpenShift Dedicated and Red Hat OpenShift on AWS, fully managed services of enterprise Kubernetes platform Red Hat OpenShift.

 API-first approach to development